Gilbert Horseley: Return and aftermath

-This city has felt these robberies keenly, and is cast down because it lacked means to offend any enemy. [...] since your majesty has ordered me to serve in this port and to guard and defend it, I humbly entreat your majesty to order me to be provided with the means, and forces for the task [...]
-This miserable city [...] so afflicted, and frequently attacked by enemies, is now without resources, and what is accomplished, is done by main strength [...].
+A "now passably rich" Horseley arrived at Plymouth with fifteen of his men in June 1575.
+He carried on to Arundel, West Sussex to offload his treasure "without causing unwelcome interest".
+In their account of Horseley's incursion to the Spanish crown, dated Truxillo, 20 May 1575, lieutenant Diego López reported, "this city has felt these robberies keenly, and is cast down because it lacked means to offend any enemy ... since your majesty has ordered me to serve in this port and to guard and defend it, I humbly entreat your majesty to order me to be provided with the means, and forces for the task ...
+This miserable city ... so afflicted, and frequently attacked by enemies, is now without resources, and what is accomplished, is done by main strength".
+The crown commended Lopez for his service, and regarding the requested aid for Truxillo's defence, gave instructions to the presiding officer of the Real Audiencia of Guatemala "concerning money" for said defence, and to colonial authorities in Seville "concerning artillery" for the same.

-— Truxillo, 20 May 1575, López to Crown, trans.
-Wright.

-The Crown thanked López for his service, and gave instructions to the presiding officer of the Real Audiencia of Guatemala 'concerning money,' and to authorities at Seville 'concerning artillery' for Trujillo's defence.

 Legacy

-Horseley and Sylvester's ascent of the San Juan River has been described as 'daring' and 'comparable to Drake's most daring exploits,' given that said river, 'unlike the sea, kept no safe retreat open for [the captains],' and that the expedition was completed with a small crew and pinnace.
+According to Wright and Newcastle University historian Peter T. Bradley, Horseley's upstream navigation of the San Juan River (with Sylvester) might not unfairly be deemed "daring" or "comparable to Drake's most daring exploits", given its success, the John's small size and crew, and the inherent dangers of sailing too far into such a waterway ("unlike the sea, [the San Juan] kept no safe retreat open").